Arranging a marriage

 Conversion of a Civil Partnership to marriage

-If you are already in a Civil Partnership and wish to convert this to a Same Sex Marriage, please contact the registrar's office to book an appointment.
+If you are already in a Civil Partnership and wish to convert this to a Same Sex Marriage, please email the registrar's office to arrange an appointment.
 You will need:

 - a completed application form